 #14 Mobile ready

 But that’s not the point.
 The point is, people are searching on mobile more than they’re doing the same on laptop/desktop.
-Google has been focusing on Mobile first indexing since ages now.
-If your pages aren’t ready for mobile traffic, i.e. if the pages aren’t mobile friendly, you pages won’t rank for mobile search.
+Google has been focusing on Mobile-first indexing for ages now.
+If your pages aren’t ready for mobile traffic, i.e. if the pages aren’t mobile-friendly, your pages won’t rank for mobile search.

 It’s a fair thing to say that searches made from a mobile phone are seen differently than those made from a laptop/desktop.
 So get your pages mobile-ready.
 If you’re on wordpress, install AMP plugins to make the pages on mobile load blazing fast.